-- 1. List and explain the relationship of eight emotions and decision making. - 2.
-List and explain six techniques of how to deal with big player.
-Suggest at least two of your own techniques to deal with big player. - 3.
-What are 7 steps of emotion management?
-Explain.
+- 1. Draw a chart.
+List and explain the eight emotions. - 2.
+List and explain the strategies of how to deal with big player.
+Suggest at least two of your own strategies to deal with big player. - 3.
+What are 7 steps of strategies for emotion management?
+Explain. - 4.
+What are two standard of evaluating strategy?